sharyari/uppsats/README.md

 uppsats
 =======

-Report for the course uppsatsmetodik
+Report for the course uppsatsmetodik.
+Bjorn added to project.